Alleged sectarian remark from Lafferty examined

 Kilmarnock have launched an investigation after a social media video appeared to show striker Kyle Lafferty using sectarian language.

-The striker, 34, is currently away on duty with Northern Ireland.
+The 35-year-old is currently away on duty with Northern Ireland.

 Kilmarnock say they are aware of footage "which appears to show a member of our playing staff using language of a sectarian nature".